ubccr/xdmod/docs/howto-summary-charts.md

 ```

 This would only change the summary charts for logged-in users - if you wanted to make this same change for non-logged-in users,
-you could do the same for the role "pub".
+you would have to do the same do the same for the role "pub", rather than just for "default".

 There's a known issue displaying charts with no `global_filters` field
 in the Summary page.
 If the chart you're adding has no global filters,